cor3ntin/wg21-1/deducing-this.md

 </tr>
 </table>

-The all three of these can be handled by a single perfect-forwarding overload, like this:
+All three of these can be handled by a single perfect-forwarding overload, like this:

 ```
 struct foo {